 Eat vegetables.
 The best way to get fluoride from food is to eat a variety of vegetables.
 Some foods contain fluoride but have a lot of acid that is not good for your teeth, like tea and fruit juices.
-Serve your child healthy foods and limit sugary foods and beverages for healthy teeth.
+Protect your child’s teeth by serving healthy foods and limiting sugary foods and beverages.

 Brush and Rinse with Fluoride

 Use fluoridated toothpaste.
+One of the best ways to protect your child’s teeth is by using a fluoride toothpaste.
 Fluoridated toothpaste can and should be used for everyone, beginning with the eruption of the first tooth.
 When using fluoridated toothpaste, caregivers of young children need to be aware of the amount of toothpaste to use.
 Parents should assist the child with rinsing the mouth after brushing.